animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 </a>
 </p>

 For context, Henry's average paper count was 1 - 3 across the PhD student's full tenure.
-I’d be Chenliang’s student for the next 3 years.
+I was in my 3rd year, without a publication.

 Chenliang gave me an ultimatum.
 Submit a top-venue paper by end of summer, without pay, or he won't accept me into his group.